platformio/platformio-docs/tutorials/nordicnrf52/arduino_debugging_unit_testing.rst

     }

 Now we are ready to upload tests to the board.
-To do this we can use ``Tasks: Run Task... > PlatformIO Test`` from top menu or Test button on :ref:`ide_vscode_toolbar`:
+To do this we can use ``Tasks: Run Task... > PlatformIO Test`` from the top menu or Test button on :ref:`ide_vscode_toolbar`:

 .. image:: ../../_static/tutorials/nordicnrf52/arduino-debugging-unit-testing-10.png

-After processing we should see a detailed report about testing results:
+After processing we should see a detailed report about the testing results:

 .. image:: ../../_static/tutorials/nordicnrf52/arduino-debugging-unit-testing-11.png